run-house/runhouse/docs/architecture.rst

 * **Cluster**: A set of machines which can be sent code or data.
 Generally, they are Ray clusters under the hood.

-* **Environment**: A set of packages to be installed via HTTP on remote clusters.
+* **Environment**: An environment respresents a compute environment, consisting of packages and environment variables.
+  Each remote environment on a cluster is associated with a Ray Actor servlet, which handles all activities within the environement (calling functions, installing packages, getting/putting objects).

-* **Functions**: Functions are associated with clusters and environments, and are executed using an HTTP endpoint.
+* **Function**: Functions are associated with clusters and environments, and are executed using an HTTP endpoint.

+* **Module**: Modules represent classes that can be sent to and used on remote clusters and environments.
+Modules can live on remote hardware and its class methods called remotely, with

 Data
 -------